This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Mix the espresso with the coffee liqueur; chill.
+• Mix the espresso with the coffee liqueur and chill.

-- Melt the chocolate with 1/2 cup cream over a double boiler; cool.
+• Melt the chocolate with 1/2 cup of cream over a double boiler, then let it cool.

-- Whip the remaining 1/2 cup cream (or 3/4 cup, but remember more cream will give volume but dilute the flavor of the mascarpone) until stiff.
+• Whip the remaining 1/2 cup (or 3/4 cup) of cream until stiff.
+Keep in mind that using more cream will increase volume but may dilute the flavor of the mascarpone.

-- Using a hand-held whisk (a stand mixer will be too strong), whip the mascarpone with the sugar and rum until just mixed.
-Do not over whisk or the cheese will curdle.
-Fold the whipped cream into the cheese mixture.
+• Using a hand-held whisk (a stand mixer may be too powerful), whip the mascarpone with the sugar and rum until just combined.
+Avoid over-whisking, as this can cause the cheese to curdle.
+Gently fold the whipped cream into the mascarpone mixture.
 Chill until firm.

-- If using a sponge cake, cut into 3 layers about 1 cm (½ inch) thick.
-I used to cut the cake into 1/2 cm (½ inch) layers and sandwiched them with chocolate ganache.
-The result was the best tiramisu ever, but was too much work because the thin sponge layers broke easily.
+• If using a sponge cake, cut it into three layers about 1 cm (½ inch) thick.
+I used to cut the cake into ½ cm (¼ inch) layers and sandwich them with chocolate ganache.
+The result was the best tiramisu ever, but it was too much work because the thin sponge layers broke easily.

-- Lay a layer of 10 sponge fingers into a glass dish or bowl (or a slice of sponge cake on a serving plate), spoon about 1/3 of the espresso over the fingers to soak.
-Spread 1/3 of the chocolate ganache over the cake and then spread 1/3 of the mascarpone mixture over.
-Repeat and end with a layer of mascarpone.
+• Lay a layer of 10 sponge fingers in a glass dish or bowl (or use a slice of sponge cake on a serving plate).
+Spoon about 1/3 of the espresso over the fingers to soak.
+Spread 1/3 of the chocolate ganache over the cake, followed by 1/3 of the mascarpone mixture.
+Repeat the layers, finishing with a layer of mascarpone.

-- Sieve a thick layer of choc powder over the tiramisu and/or garnish with choc shavings.
-Chill overnight or at least 12 hours.
+• Sieve a thick layer of cocoa powder over the tiramisu and/or garnish with chocolate shavings.
+Chill overnight or for at least 12 hours.

 Nutrition